-ESD/EDC anticipates that the majority of non-reimbursed, uncompensated expenses incurred in Tier One (category 1) should be reimbursed up to 100%, once audited and verified.
+ESD/EDC anticipates that the majority of non-reimbursed, uncompensated expenses incurred in Category 1 would be reimbursed up to 100%, once audited and verified.
 Uncompensated costs are those costs borne by the utility service provider after they have diligently and aggressively pursued all insurance recoveries within the terms and conditions of the applicable insurance policies covering their losses.
-Pending the availability of remaining funds, expenses incurred in Tier Two (categories 3, 4, and 5) should be reimbursed at a partial level to ensure that available funds are apportioned among all affected firms except if the work is coordinated with the City as provided under Program Administration, in which case the reimbursement will be up to 100%.
-Finally, the reimbursement of Tier Three (category 6) costs will be subject to fund availability after the prior five categories have been considered.
+Pending the availability of remaining funds, expenses incurred in Categories 2, 3, 4, 5, and 6 should be reimbursed at a partial level to ensure that available funds are apportioned among all affected firms, except if the work is coordinated with the City as provided under Program Administration, in which case the reimbursement will be up to 100% subject to availability of funds.

 ESD/EDC recognizes that because of the scope and complexities of the different utility infrastructures involved, the time required to complete the audit and verification of each firm's respective submissions may differ substantially.
-The Action Plan is structured to ensure that available funds will not be allocated simply on a "first come, first served" basis, but rather that each category of expense submitted by each utility will receive fair and equitable consideration.
+The Partial Action Plan is structured to ensure that available funds will not be allocated simply on a "first come, first served" basis, but rather that each category of expense submitted by each utility will receive fair and equitable consideration.

-As noted previously category 1 is considered the highest priority for reimbursement of incurred and confirmed costs.
-Should funds presently allocated to that category prove insufficient to cover verified submissions by utility service providers, available funds from Tier Two and Tier Three may be reallocated to address eligible expenses in Tier One.
+As noted previously, Category 1 is considered the highest priority for reimbursement of incurred and confirmed costs.
+Should funds presently allocated to that category prove insufficient to cover verified submissions by utility service providers, available funds from Categories 6, then 5, then 4, then 3, then 2, in reverse priority order, will be reallocated to address eligible expenses in Category 1.
+Upon the fulfillment of Category 1 requests, Category 2 will become the highest priority, with funds moving upward from the lowest available category to address requests in excess of the present allocation, and so forth, for Categories 3 and 4, as funds remain available.

-Finally, as a condition for receiving reimbursement for eligible costs, as described previously, applicants must certify that the expenditures for which they have received compensation, either through insurance, jurisdictional cost allocations, other revenue recovery methods, and from this federal appropriations program, will not be assessed against customers.
+Finally, as a condition for receiving reimbursement for eligible costs, as described previously, applicants must certify that expenditures for which they have received compensation, either through insurance, jurisdictional cost allocations, tax credits or deductions, or gross revenue exclusions, other revenue recovery methods, and from this federal appropriations program, will not be assessed against customers.
 Moreover, recipients of funds will be under a continuing obligation to inform ESD/EDC of monies received from any outside source that compensate the recipient for any costs for which the recipient has been reimbursed pursuant to this plan.
 Service providers receiving funds will be in compliance with all applicable local, state, and federal regulatory requirements.